Sam Carter (athlete)

-Samuel Harrison Carter (born 6 August 1991) is a Paralympic athlete, who competes in 100m, 200m, 400m T54 events.
-He has represented Australia at the 2016 Rio Paralympics and 2020 Tokyo Paralympics.
+Samuel Harrison Carter (born 6 August 1991) is an Australian Paralympic athlete, who competes in 100m, 200m, 400m and 1500m T54 events.
+He has represented Australia at the 2016 Rio Paralympics and 2020 Tokyo Paralympics, as well as at the 2022 Birmingham Commonwealth Games.

-Personal
+Early life

-Carter was born on 6 August 1991, He attended Harristown State High School in Queensland.
+Carter was born on 6 August 1991 in Toowoomba, Queensland with spina bifida.
+He attended Harristown State High School in Queensland.

-Before becoming a wheelchair racer, He was actively engaged in sport in particular swimming and wheelchair basketball.
-He then attended a sports day held by Queensland Sporting Wheelies in 2001 aimed at increasing the participation of disabled kids in sport.
-At the event Carter met Paralympian Geoff Trappett who won gold in the Men's T54 100m at the 2000 Sydney Paralympic Games and encouraged Carter to become involved in wheelchair racing.
-Carter has been an ethical vegan since 2017.
-He currently resides in Canberra, Australia.
+Before becoming a wheelchair racer, he was actively engaged in sport, in particular swimming and wheelchair basketball.

+In 2001, Carter attended a sports day held by Queensland Sporting Wheelies aimed at increasing the participation of disabled kids in sport, where he met Paralympian Geoff Trappett, who had won gold in the Men's T54 100m at the 2000 Sydney Paralympic Games and encouraged Carter to become involved in wheelchair racing.